Arch Linux Installation Guide with Full Root Encryption

 2

-useradd -m -G wheel username # Replace 'username' with your desired name
+useradd -m -G wheel username # Replace 'username' with the desired name

 passwd username